sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 - **Change Agent & Developer Relations** (CS-02) – He spurs interest and enthusiasm within ESDC's developer community for open-oriented projects.
 He's also responsible for coordinating communications, growing open standards and OSS efforts while increasing teamwork among engineers.

-Moreover, ad-hoc legal services will be needed, to ensure compliance with laws, licensing agreements, and other legal details.
+Moreover, ad hoc legal services will be needed, to ensure compliance with laws, licensing agreements, and other legal details.

 The CoE will be responsible for all activities in the Action Plan.